Age Related Macular Degeneration (AMD)

 and zinc may slow progression of the disease.

-macular degeneration, blood vessels begin to grow behind the
+wet age-related macular degeneration, blood vessels begin to grow

-and possible vision loss.
+loss.
 This condition can develop quickly.

-detected in early
+If detected in early

-stages before scar formation, this condition
+stages before scar formation, this condition likely to respond

-therapy to break up leaking blood vessels and medications
+to break up leaking blood vessels and medications to help slow

 Implantable telescope for macular degeneration